melezhik/RakuDist/README.md

 ## Rakudo versions supported

-Any, see `rakudo-version` parameter in API documentation.
+Any, see `rakudo_version` parameter in API documentation.

 # HTTP API